Dora800201/3d-cube-rotation/README.md

 This is a simple React application that uses Three.js to render a 3D cube and allows the user to control its rotation direction via a button.

 Features:
-1. 3D Cube: A rotating cube rendered using Three.js.
+1. 3D Cube: A cube rendered using Three.js.
-2. Interactive Button: A button to toggle the cube's rotation direction (clockwise or counterclockwise).
+2. Rotation Control: Buttons to rotate the cube clockwise.
+3. Zoom Control: A button to zoom in and out of the 3D cube.

 Technologies Used:
 1. React: A JavaScript library for building user interfaces.